Retail sales training must give the employee–the salesperson–a selling system so they can approach and engage a customer with an open heart.

 Maybe trying to juice the KPI system in a big box is necessary.
 Staples’ recent quarterly revenue was down 5.5% on a year-over-year basis.

 At Best Buy, a common complaint is that the employees are more interested in selling an extended warranty than the actual product.

-Retail selling tactics like these should go the way of Circuit City.
+Retail sales tactics like these should go away

 The customer is just someone to shake down.
 The employee is incented to load up the customer, and the brand is focused on keeping its numbers up for investors.

-The Function of a Sale The function of a sale is much like a headline for an article.
+The function of a sale is much like a headline for an article.
 The headline’s job is to get you to read the next paragraph.
-The function of the sale is to not only to get today’s merchandise sold but to get the customer to want to return to your store.
+The function of the sale is not only to get today’s merchandise sold but to get the customer to want to return to your store.

-The sale needs to create the desire for the customer to drive past a competitor who might be closer, who might have more convenient hours, or who might have a more curated selection and to spend their hard-earned money again with you.
+The sale needs to create the desire for the customer to drive past a competitor who might be closer, who might have more convenient hours, or who might have a more curated selection, and spend their hard-earned money again with you.